Early Childhood Education Undergraduate Program

 - Early childhood special education approval

-- Expert faculty members who are passionate about their students' success
+- Learn from expert faculty members who are passionate about their students' success

 Students will obtain:

 - Knowledge of child development and developmentally appropriate practice (DAP)

 - Indoor and outdoor activity ideas matched to early learning standards

 - Instructional strategies for literacy, numeracy, social sciences, science, the arts